 Clients Charged with Felonies Rarely Fit the Profile of a “Felon” or Criminal

 Misunderstandings, false accusations and unintended conduct can lead to serious felony charges.
-For example, we have represented clients charged in all of the following scenarios:
+In addition, ignorance of law is not a defense in a criminal prosecution.
+For example, we have represented clients charged with felonies in all of the following scenarios:

-- Key scratching a car where the victim alleges $1,000.00 or more in damage (malicious destruction of property)
+- Malicious Destruction: Key scratching a car where the victim alleges $1,000.00 or more in damage

-- Raising an object during an argument (assault with a deadly weapon)
+- Assault with a Deadly Weapon: Raising an object during an argument (assault with a deadly weapon)

-- Accidental or intentional downloading of inappropriate images (child port)
+- Possession of Child Porn: Accidental or intentional downloading of inappropriate images (child port)

-- Touching someone who claims it was a sexual contact even though not intended to be (CSC 4th Degree)
+- CSC 4th Degree: Touching someone who claims it was a sexual contact even though not intended to be (CSC 4th Degree)

-- Being charged with Felony DUI because of 2 or more prior offenses that occurred in your lifetime, even 30 years ago
+- Drunk Driving Felony: Being charged with Felony DUI because of 2 or more prior offenses that occurred in your lifetime, even 30 years ago

 Getting an Experienced Local Attorney is the Best Fit in Most Criminal Matters: Hiring a Lawyer Does Not Make You Look Guilty!!